The Aussie iTraxx is a proxy for credit spreads in the Australian market

 There are a number of important observations:

-- Pre GFC, the index was consistently around 30bps.
-This indicates that the average five year credit spread (or cost of borrowing above the benchmark rate such as bank bill swap rate or BBSW) for investment grade issuers in Australia was around 30bps – a margin that most pundits would freely suggest was too low.
+- Pre-GFC the index was consistently around 30bp.
+This indicates that the average five year credit spread (or cost of borrowing above the benchmark rate such as bank bill swap rate or BBSW) for investment grade issuers in Australia was around 30bp.
+A margin that most pundits would freely suggest was way too low.

-- During the GFC, when the risk of a banking system collapse was very real and equity markets hit their nadir (March 2009), the Aussie iTraxx reached a peak of 443bps – this time a margin that was clearly too high.
+- In the midst of the GFC when the risk of a banking system collapse was very real and equity markets hit their nadir (in March 2009), the Aussie iTraxx reached a peak of 443bps.
+This time a margin that was clearly too high.